eoncarlyle/portfolio-website/portfolio-application/posts/backend-developer-skill-tree.md

    questions to probe my understanding rather than just telling me if my solution is equivalent'.
 To get any value out of this book the reader really does need to work through the problems.

-8. [Operating Systems: Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/).
+8. [_Operating Systems: Three Easy Pieces_](https://pages.cs.wisc.edu/~remzi/OSTEP/).
 I only made it through about 1/3rd of Tanenbaum's 'Modern Operating Systems' and while I got a lot out of it, _Three Easy Pieces_ is a more appropriate first book on operating systems.
 Modern cloud infrastructure does a lot to try to abstract away the responsibilities of the OS, but as implied by